5 Ways to Check Your Tennessee EBT Balance

 Other Common Issues with EBT Cards and How to Resolve Them

 Beyond security threats, everyday glitches can disrupt your EBT card use.
-Knowing the common reasons for card failures and how to fix them can help you access your benefits without delay.
+Here’s a look at some frequent problems and how you can quickly address them to access your benefits.

 Card Declined at Checkout

-• Check your balance before shopping.
-You can use the Benny mobile app, the ebtEDGE portal, the toll-free number at 1-888-997-9444, or your last store receipt.
+• Check your balance before you shop.
+Options include the Benny mobile app, the ebtEDGE portal, the toll-free number, or your last store receipt.

-• Ask the cashier to split the transaction, paying for eligible food with EBT and other items separately.
+• Ask the cashier to split the order, running eligible food on EBT and paying for other items separately.

-• If your account is blocked, call EBT Customer Service to clear it and reset your PIN.
+• If your account is blocked, call EBT Customer Service right away to have the representative clear it so you can reset your PIN.

 Forgotten or Locked PIN

-For security, the system will lock your card until midnight after four incorrect PIN attempts in a row.
-If you simply forget your PIN, the card becomes unusable until you reset it.
+For security, the system will lock your EBT card until midnight after four incorrect PIN entries in a row.
+The card also becomes unusable if you simply cannot remember your PIN, which can be frustrating when you need to check Tennessee EBT balance.

-• Call EBT Customer Service at 1-888-997-9444 and choose the option to change your PIN.
-You will need to provide your card and date of birth details to create a new four-digit code.
+• Dial 1-888-997-9444 and choose the option to change your PIN.
+You will need to enter your card and date of birth details before creating a new four-digit code.

-• You can also sign in to your ebtEDGE account or use the mobile app to change your PIN.
+• You can also sign in to your ebtEDGE account or open the ebtEDGE mobile app to change your PIN.
+More information is available on the official EBT card page.

-• Create a number that is easy for you to remember but hard for others to guess.
-Avoid using your birth year or repeating digits.
+• Create a number that is easy for you to recall but difficult for others to guess, avoiding your birth year or repeating digits.

 Damaged or Worn-Out Card

-• If you need the card sooner, ask the representative about expedited shipping, though a small fee may apply.
+• If you need the replacement faster, you can ask the representative about expedited delivery, though a small fee may apply.

 Download the app